Meteor APM, done right

 How is this different from Monti APM (Kadira)?

 Monti APM is a respected tool that has powered Meteor monitoring for years.
-UptimeClarity is built for Meteor 3’s native async runtime from day one and bundles uptime monitoring, hosted status pages, and real-user monitoring in the same dashboard.
+UptimeClarity is built for Meteor 3’s native async runtime and adds reactive observability, observer leak detection, MongoDB pool tracking, background-job timing, outbound HTTP instrumentation, app logs, custom metrics, uptime, and hosted status pages — in the same dashboard.
 See the side-by-side comparison for details.

 What is the performance overhead?